DiamondLightSource/atip/virtac/README.rst

 ----------

-You can run the virtual accelerator in any ring mode that is supported by Pytac; currently 'VMX', 'VMXSP', and 'DIAD'.
+You can run the virtual accelerator in any ring mode that is supported by Pytac; currently 'VMX', 'VMXSP', 'DIAD', and 'I04'.
 The ring mode can be set by the following methods, which are checked in this order:

 - as a command line argument to ``virtac``;
 - by changing the ``RINGMODE`` environment variable
 - a PV ``SR-CS-RING-01:MODE`` which has the ring mode as its value

-If none of these is set then the virtual accelerator will default to 'DIAD'.
+If none of these is set then the virtual accelerator will default to 'I04'.

 For example::

-    $ pipenv run virtac DIAD
+    $ pipenv run virtac I04
-    $ export RINGMODE=DIAD
+    $ export RINGMODE=I04
-    $ caput SR-CS-RING-01:MODE 11
+    $ caput SR-CS-RING-01:MODE 3
-    $ # Having none of these set would also start in mode 'DIAD'.
+    $ # Having none of these set would also start in mode 'I04'.